1890

 Cotton gin on Fayetteville Road burned.
 (March 5, 1899)no05mar99

 Fire companies attended North Carolina State Firemen's Association tournament in Greensboro.
-The Capital Hose Company, Rescue Steam Fire Engine Company, and Hook and Ladder Company visit, but do not compete in contests.
-Other participants included companies from Asheville, Concord, Durham, Fayetteville, Greensboro, Henderson, New Bern, Wilmington, Wilson, and Winston.
-(August 2-3, 1899)noaug99
+The Capital Hose Company, Rescue Steam Fire Engine Company, and Hook and Ladder Company visited, but

 Victor Company attended North Carolina Colored Firemen's Association tournament in Washington.
 The Victor Company

-attended the two day event and takes part in the tournament.
-They practiced daily for six weeks.
-The Victor Company wins the reel race, beating Wilson and Henderson.
-In the grab race, they tie with Wilson to beat Henderson.
-Upon their return to Raleigh and displaying flying banners and a long cloth on the side of the car reading "Raleigh Victorious," the firefighters are met with "congratulations and hurrahs" from friends.
-During the convention, the "good people of Washington" express themselves in the local newspaper by commenting "We must commend the gentlemanly deportment of the colored firemen since their stay in the city.
+were met with "congratulations and hurrahs" from friends.
+During the convention, the "good people of Washington" expressed themselves in the local newspaper by commenting "We must commend the gentlemanly deportment of the colored firemen since their stay in the city.
 During the three days they have been here, we have yet to see a single fireman intoxicated or acting in a way unbecoming."
 (August 9, 1899)

-Building on W. Jones Street burns .
+Building on W. Jones Street burns.
 Alarm received at 1:20 a.m. from Box 43.
 Damage $4,000.
 Cause unknown.
 Occupant Captain Lassiter.
 (December 5, 1899)ar

 Four fire companies operated during fiscal year ending February 28, 1899: